Skip to main content

 application.argoproj.io/strimzi-kafka-operator created

-5. (Optional) Deploy or update Cinchy components by executing the following command:
+5. (Optional) Deploy or update Cinchy components:

 bash deploy_cinchy_components.sh